 If your child is at home self-isolating, please read Remote Education/Home Learning guidance.

 COVID Vaccinations for 12-15 Year Olds

-All students between the age of 12-15 are now eligible to receive the COVID-19 vaccination.
+Children between the age of 12-15 and their families are able to attend walk in centres at local pharmacies to receive the COVID-19 vaccination.